netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

 ```

 * `spring.application.name` - service name
-* `server.port` - port that is user to run the registry
+* `server.port` - port that is used to run the registry
 * `eureka.instance.hostname` - eureka hostname, this hostname should be specified to other services so they can register in service registry
 * `eureka.client.registerWithEureka` - specifies whether to register itself in registry or not
 * `eureka.client.fetchRegistry` - specifies whether to pull registry or not